tarof429/stuckathome/aws_certified_solutions_architect/README.md

 There are three scaling policies:

-1. Simple scaling policy means that scaling relies on a metric from Cloudwatch as a basis for scaling.
+1. Simple scaling policy means that scaling relies on a metric from CloudWatch as a basis for scaling.
 If CPU utilization exceeds a threshold of 80%, then you can create a policy to launch another EC2 intance.
 Useful when load is erratic.

 2. Target tracking: Adds or removes capacity as required to keep the metric at or close to the specific target value.
 For example, use this when You want to keep the CPU usage of your ASG at 50%